JakubCiesko/bloom-product-api/README.md

 This is a FastAPI-based backend that provides an API for browsing products and getting recommendations based on user behavior and product co-occurrence.
 Built with asynchronous I/O, modular services, and test coverage, this project, I believe, demonstrates scalable backend design.

+    🧪 Built as part of a technical assessment for a backend internship.
+Feedback welcome!

 ---

 ## 📁 Project Structure